Avery-Walker/se_project_express/README.md

 ### Testing
 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12

+#### Project
+This project is used to create a back-end for the What to Wear app that we are developing to provide a server and authentication to the app.

+#### Technologies
+The technologies used to develop this project are: Express, Mongoose, Validator, ESLint, Nodemon.